 - Phencyclidine (PCP)

 However, if a driver is prescribed one of these substances by a licensed medical practitioner, it may be allowed.
-The medical doctor must be familiar with the driver’s medical history and confirm that the prescribed drug will not adversely affect the driver’s ability to operate the vehicle safely.
+The practitioner must be familiar with the driver’s medical history and confirm that the prescribed drug will not adversely affect the driver’s ability to safely operate the vehicle.

 - MIS reports for DOT compliance

 - If a test comes back positive, we will specify the specific drug metabolites being used.
-You will need this, since employers must report the number of verified positive drug tests on their annual MIS reports upon DOT request.
+You will need this since employers must report the number of verified positive drug tests on their annual MIS reports upon DOT request.